aws/aws-nitro-enclaves-cli/README.md

   - 'vsock_proxy': The implementation of the Vsock - TCP proxy application, which is used to allow an enclave to communicate with an external service through the parent instance

   - 'ci_entrypoint.sh': The script which launches the CLI continuous integration tests

-  - 'init.c': The implementation of the default init process used by an enclave's user-space

   - 'run_tests.sh': The continuous integration test suite for the CLI across all supported platforms